People with anxiety-related issues can often benefit from having a specially-trained service dog.

 Merely being around dogs provides many benefits, including:

-- Time outdoors.
-Walking a dog means spending time outdoors, which can sometimes be difficult for people who experience anxiety or depression.
-Spending time outdoors can boost people’s mental health and increase their vitamin D intake, which can improve a person’s mood.
+- Time outdoors: Walking a dog means spending time outdoors, which can sometimes be difficult for people who experience anxiety or depression.
+Spending time outdoors can boost people’s mental health.

 2015 study, having a pet dog may reduce the risk of anxiety in children.